Unusual Cystoids Death Assemblage

 Fossil Site: Sugar River Formation, Trenton Group, Sackets Harbor, New York

-Pleurocystites CystoidsDescription: This plate displays a death assemblage of no less than SEVEN rhombiferan cystoids known as Pleurocystites.
-Two are seen in dorsal aspect, while the remaining five are preserved ventrally.
+Pleurocystites CystoidsDescription: This plate displays a death assemblage of no less than NINE rhombiferan cystoids known as Pleurocystites.
+Two are seen in dorsal aspect, while the remaining seven are preserved ventrally.
 Cystoids are relatives of the crinoids that have oval rather than rounded calyces.
 They were either stalkless or attached to a stalk much like crinoids.
 Their triangular pores distinguish them from all other echinoderms.
 They arose during the Late Cambrian and became extinct during the Late Devonian (~500-375 million years ago).
 Like all other echinoderms they typically would disarticulate shortly after death.
 These must have been quickly buried to allow them to be preserved as you see them here.
-See my other offerings for a large single example.

 Fossils for Sale